 – Painkillers and/or Antihistamines.
 Over the counter and prescription.
 Many come with side effects.
 I’ve definitely had some “out of body” experiences.

 – Tricyclic Antidepressants.
 Amitriptyline is a popular one.
-It is used for many chronic pain conditions and isn’t used as an antidepressant in this circumstances.
+It is used for many chronic pain conditions and isn’t used as an antidepressant in these circumstances.
 It works on numbing the nerve endings that cause pain.

 – Bladder Distention.
 Most definitely did not work for me but some people report a reduction in their symptoms albeit temporary.